After 1,400% gain in 2 years, rally in Venky's India stock may pause for now

 Over the past few years, this company has not only satiated the hunger of consumers of its products, but also investors who had an appetite for risk.

-In the past two years, Venky’s (India) has jumped nearly 1,400 per cent from Rs 383 levels to Rs 4,500 levels now, ACE Equity data shows.
+In the past two years, Venky’s (India) has jumped nearly 1,100 per cent from Rs 376 levels to around Rs 4,500 levels now, ACE Equity data shows.
 In comparison, the S&P BSE Sensex has moved up 36 per cent during this period.
 In the last one year alone, the stock has gained an impressive 323 per cent.

+The stock has been one of the top three best performers in terms of returns in the BSE 500 index over the last two years, ACE Equity data shows, only behind HEG Ltd and Indiabulls Ventures that have gained nearly 1,842 per cent and 1,700 per cent respectively during this period.

-The rally, analysts say, came on the back of strong earnings that led to a better perception among investors, aiding a re-rating.
+The surge, analysts say, came on the back of strong earnings that led to better perception among investors, aiding a re-rating.
 This rally, they now suggest, could be nearing an end for now.

 In their latest report on the company, analysts at Kotak Securities have downgraded Venky’s (India) to ‘sell’ citing the sharp rally seen over the past few months amid growth concerns.
 In the last three months alone, the stock has appreciated 85 per cent on the back of.
 In this backdrop, Kotak has cut the target price to Rs 3,700 (Rs 4,600 earlier), which is around 20 per cent lower from the current levels.